 Homesharing can be a rewarding way to find housing.
 In many cases you can reduce your living costs and get personal satisfaction and enjoyment by helping someone in their home.
 Anyone can homeshare as long as they meet the basic requirements.

 To Participate in the Program

-- Have no criminal record history or pending charges of crimes against person or property.
+- No criminal record history or pending charges of crimes against person or property;

-- No history of abuse of any kind.
+- No substantiated case of abuse of any kind;

-- Have four references who can recommend you for the program and speak to your lifestyle and character.
+- Four references who can recommend you for the program and speak to your lifestyle and character.
 For those looking for housing, this should include a positive landlord reference.